 • They don’t have other cash available to invest.

-• Shifts in the market create a buying opportunity that they’d like to capitalize on.
+• Shifts in the market have created a buying opportunity they’d like to capitalize on.

 • Personal loan interest rates are low compared to the return potential for investments.